Faculty of Arts, Humanities and Social Sciences

 He was part of a team that discovered ‘Ivacaftor’, a now approved drug for use in Cystic Fibrosis (CF) patients and described by the US FDA as ‘a revolution in how we treat patients in the future’.

-Lorraine played a pivotal role in a joint programme between Queen’s University Belfast and the biotechnology company behind Dolly the cloned sheep – PPL Therapeutics plc.
+Lorraine played a pivotal role in a joint programme between Queen’s and the biotechnology company behind Dolly the cloned sheep – PPL Therapeutics plc

-She has published widely in internationally recognised peer-reviewed journals and presented her work both nationally and internationally.
+She has published widely in internationally recognised peer-reviewed journals and presented her work both globally.
 For her work on Alpha1 Antrypsin in Cystic Fibrosis (CF) she received a Sir Henry Wellcome Innovative Award to develop tools for the real-time monitoring and subsequent inhibition of intracellular proteolysis.